cis-projects/swen90007_course_notes/_sources/workshops/workshop_1.md

 ### Frequently Asked Questions (FAQs)

-There is a list of FAQs available in the left-hand side of these course notes.
+There is a list of FAQs available in the left-hand side menu of these course notes.

 ## GitHub